 Why we are raising money?

 Every 3 years the Convention on International Trade in Endangered Species (CITES), is held in a different city, in 2019 it is taking place for the 18th time in Sri Lanka.

 This year for the first time Y4WC is leading a youth forum at CITES to fully engage and empower a new generation of wildlife conservation leaders in high level discussion around wildlife trade and trafficking.
 Our forum is centred on finding solutions to wildlife conservation issues and developing the skills and networks of future conservation leaders.
-Our aim is to raise £100,000 through this campaign in order to help fund our forum and accommodate 20 young people like Abidas and Knowledge, so they can attend the conference in summer of 2019.
+Our aim is to raise £20,000 through this campaign in order to help fund part of our forum and accommodate 20 young people like Abidas and Knowledge, so they can attend the conference in the summer of 2019.

 But it does not stop there, we are aiming to engage and inspire 10’000+ passionate, skilled and innovative early-career conservationists around the world through our network so they may also benefit from the forum online and have their say in the future of wildlife conservation.
 It is true that to many young people who could provide real world solutions to these issues are giving up on their wildlife conservation goals simply because they do not have the proper support, resources and opportunities.
 Y4WC is determined to make sure that does not happen and are ready to make a significant, positive impact in the world of wildlife conservation.
 The time is now!